vipickering/vincentp/_drafts/2017-08-01-cybernetics-and-the-modern-web.md

 Generally it is applied when the system incorporates a closed signalling loop.
 In essence, where action by the system generates some change in its environment, resulting in a change to the system in some manner, triggering a system change.
 This is sometimes referred to as a "circular causal" relationship.

-Cybernetics is only concerned with modelling the systems.
+Cybernetics is only concerned with modelling systems.
 It does not care about “how” or “why” (that is left to the field of User Experience Design where we are concerned).

 Norbert Wiener focused on the relationship between message and response as a key element of Cybernetics, whether in humans or machines: